 Every year I take time out to have another photographer take my own family’s photos.
-To me it is just as important for me to get in front of the lens.
+To me, it is just as important for me to get in front of the lens.
 I want to exist in photos with my family and I know another photographer can capture our family dynamics better than just placing my camera on a tripod.

 The first family photo session lesson was that I scheduled my family session too late in the year.

 Fall is a busy time of year, and it got away from me.
 I kept putting off my own family photos and ended up feeling rushed to get them done in time for Christmas cards and gifts.
 Just feeling rushed added to my stress, which I know my family felt.

-I stressed too much about the details.
+Next, I stressed too much about the details.

 As I mentioned above letting my worry over wearing the perfect outfit was felt by my family and upped everyone’s anxiety.
 P

 Listening to my own advice of keeping to outfits that I not only feel comfortable in but are true to our style will help me as I plan ahead next year for what we will wear.

 A big family photo session lesson was that I did not have enough layers to keep my kids warm.

-I did not trust in my photographer.
+Most of all, I did not trust my photographer.